Teachers union sues DeVos, school district over special ed

-The Chicago Teachers Union on Wednesday announced it is suing U.S. Department of Education Secretary Betsy DeVos and the city’s public school district, saying its policies interfere with the education of students with special needs during the coronavirus pandemic.
+CHICAGO (AP) — The Chicago Teachers Union on Wednesday announced it is suing U.S. Department of Education Secretary Betsy DeVos and the city’s public school district, saying its policies interfere with the education of students with special needs during the coronavirus pandemic.

 DeVos and Chicago Public Schools have failed “to provide resources and guidance for special education students” during the public health crisis, the union said in a news release announcing the federal lawsuit.